AshGw/AES-256/README.md

 ## Familiar with AES ?

-- In Ash.py I'm implementing primitive code for  AES-256 in CBC mode, applying PKCS7 padding , adding a 256 bit HMAC-SHA3-512 for authentication along with a randomly generated 128 bit IV.
-The HMAC and the encryption are both derived from the same key derivation function (KDF) using bcrypt.
-The user is free to input any key or passsword in this sense but it must be atleast 512 bit.
+- In Ash.py, I have implemented primitive code for AES-256 in CBC mode, along with PKCS7 padding.
+To enhance security, I have incorporated a 256-bit HMAC-SHA3-512 for authentication, using a randomly generated 128-bit IV.
+Both the HMAC and encryption keys are derived from two Key Derivation Functions (KDF) using bcrypt. - -- Each KDF uses a unique randomly generated salt and pepper, each being 128 bits in length.
+It is important for the user to input a key/password of at least 512 bits.

-- the key derived from derkey2 is going to be the encryption key (32 bytes) while the key derived  from derkey1 is going to be used for HMAC. so basically it's a way to use a 512-bit long key.
+- The key derived from derkey2 serves as the encryption key, with a length of 32 bytes, while the key derived from derkey1 is used for HMAC.
+This approach allows for the utilization of 512-bit long keys (or longer) to ensure robust security, even against potential advancements in computing technology in the years to come.

--  This decision was made to ensure that the encryption remains secure against potential advancements in computing technology in the years to come.
+- By default, the derkey1 and derkey2 functions employ 500 iterations, which can be adjusted if the algorithm is deemed too slow.
+Lowering the number of iterations may speed up the process, but it is essential to strike a balance between performance and security.
--  If you feel like the algorithm is quite slow you can lower the number of iterations in both the derkey 1 & 2 functions by default its set at 500 iterations.
+- Note that bcrypt deliberately introduces a certain level of slowness as a defense against brute-force attacks.
 -  If you want to switch Fernet with Ash you can simply change the name thats it , the rest stays the same.